Wide-Open-Blue-Ocean/Blue-Ocean/README.md

 **Features:**

-  * Animated electric page to wow new visitors
-  * Sticky info box with a *Join Today* button to allow sign up no matter where users are in the feed
-  * Dynamic Header based on session auth status
-  * *Authentication*: OAuth sign in with Google built using NextAuth
+  * *Authentication*: OAuth sign in with Google built using Firebase
-  * *Login*: A custom login page with video background
-  * *Redirects*: Authentication checks to dynamically render secured pages
+  * *Redirects*: Authentication checks to dynamically render and redirect to home page
   * *Never Lost*: Descriptive and Assertive page routing to lead users to accessible areas

 <!-- ![](https://media.giphy.com/media/l0mfQEQLQGyEBZWzGn/giphy.gif ) -->